lamhaison/lambda-appconfig-go-template/README.md

 Please note that these are high-level steps and may vary slightly depending on the AWS Console's current user interface.
 Ensure that you have the necessary AWS permissions to create and manage AppConfig resources.
 Also, the Feature Flag's default value is the initial state of the feature when no explicit configuration has been set.
 You can later update the configuration to change the feature's state.

-# Create lambda function to get config (The lambda can be trigger by APIGW)
+### Create lambda function to get config
+* The lambda can be trigger by APIGW for production
+* For testing, you can trigger manually

-## Create role for lambda function with Default Lambda Role and read appconfig permission
+#### Create role for lambda function with Default Lambda Role and read appconfig permission

 To create an AWS Identity and Access Management (IAM) role for a Lambda function with permissions to read AppConfig configurations and assume the default Lambda execution role, you can create a custom IAM role and attach the necessary policies.
 Here are the steps to create this IAM role: